Coronavirus FAQ – newly admitted degree students

 I don’t feel safe to travel to Sweden and Lund University yet, can I start my programme via distance education?

-A decision was made by Lund University on 11 June 2020 stating that education may be conducted on campus in autumn 2020, as long as the restrictions and guidelines from the Government and the Public Health Agency are followed.
-In general, admitted students are expected to arrive on campus by the start of the autumn 2020 semester.
+A decision was made by Lund University on 11 June 2020 stating that education could be conducted on campus in autumn 2020, as long as the restrictions and guidelines from the Government and the Public Health Agency were followed.
+In general, admitted students were therefore expected to arrive on campus by the start of the autumn 2020 semester.
+At this point, it is too soon to say what the situation will be for spring 2021 studies or if any new restrictions or guidelines will be introduced later this year.
+Therefore, please check back here for any updates later during the semester and stay in contact with your programme coordinator regarding your specific studies.

 Due to the coronavirus situation in my country, I may need to defer my studies to autumn 2021, how can I do that?

-In order to start your studies at Lund University in autumn 2020, you must have completed your Bachelor’s studies by the time the programme starts.
+In order to start your studies at Lund University in spring 2021, you must have completed your Bachelor’s studies by the time the programme starts.
 You must also be able to submit proof of graduation.

-Due to the coronavirus, I will not be/was not able to complete my Bachelor's programme on time.
-Can I finish it now and start my Master’s at Lund later on in autumn?
+Due to the coronavirus, I will not be/was not able to complete my Bachelor's programme on time to start at Lund in autumn 2020.
+Can I finish it now and start my Master’s at Lund later on in spring?

-In order to be able to start your studies at Lund University in autumn, you must have completed your Bachelor’s studies by the time the programme starts.
+In order to be able to start your studies at Lund University in spring, you must have completed your Bachelor’s studies by the time the programme starts.
 You must also be able to submit proof of graduation.
 In general, it is not possible to start the Master’s programme later on.
+Please also note that most of our programmes only start in autumn.

 I have been conditionally admitted to a Master’s programme, due to the fact that I was still finishing my Bachelor’s degree.
 I have now finished my Bachelor’s, but as my university has closed, I am not able to receive my degree certificate.
 What do I do?